Here’s which Amex cards I’m applying for and when to get triple the free cash.

 I love easy ways to make some money, and one of my favourites is using a cashback card to pay for things I’m buying anyway.

-Though the recent Chase Bank debit card has jumped to the top of my list for everyday spending, when you factor in welcome offers it’s actually American Express which is most lucrative.
+Though the Chase Bank debit card or stoozing have jumped to the top of my list for everyday spending, when you factor in welcome offers it’s actually American Express which is most lucrative.

 However, you can only get one sign-up bonus, and that’s as long as you’ve not had an Amex in your name in the last two years.
 Normally.
 But there are actually a handful of their cards you can get an extra welcome deal with, though it depends on which cards you already have.

-Since I’m at the end of my two years without an Amex, I’ve got a new strategy to hopefully mean I can claim hundreds of pounds of free cash not once, but three times.
+If you’re brand new to Amex or at the end of two years without an Amex, I’ve got a strategy to help you can claim hundreds of pounds of free cash not once, but three times.
 Here’s how.

 What is an American Express welcome offer?